 Kalkan is a place to fall in love with, with a Magical spell over it …

 The people of Kalkan warmly welcome you, and you may at first be surprised by the universal friendliness within the town.
-This, along with warm Turkish hospitality is the basis of life here and the people of Kalkan sincerely enjoy getting to know their guests.
-You won't be hassled while you are a guest of Kalkan - the town is hassle-free and is proud to be so.
-You will find a mixed population here, consisting of locals, some Istanbul Turks and Turks from other cities who have made Kalkan their home and own small businesses, as well as a small number of well-educated foreigners who have settled in the town.
+This, along with warm Anatolian hospitality is the basis of life here and the people of Kalkan sincerely enjoy getting to know their guests.
+You won’t be hassled while you are a guest of Kalkan – the town is hassle-free and is proud to be so.
+You will find a mixed population here, consisting of locals, and the people from other cities who have made Kalkan their home and own small businesses, as well as a small number of well-educated foreigners who have settled in the town.

 Kalkan has retained the texture of its history by protecting its distinctive Ottoman Greek architecture.
 Very strict building codes keep the town small and architecturally blended with the historic heart of the town known as “Old Kalkan”.